 The only 32 key-count keyboard controller you will probably find in the market around our budget.
 You will discover eight velocity-sensitive trigger pads and eight assignable knobs.
 It also includes Ableton Live Lite.

-For more info, top picks and reviews, check the best cheap MIDI keyboards.
+For more info, top picks, and reviews, check the best mini MIDI keyboards on the market.

 Audio interfaces use USB, FireWire, or Thunderbolt to connect to Mac or PC.
 For this budget, however, our choices are limited to USB connection.
 You will probably have to install a simple driver for your interface as well.

 Steinberg UR22MKII 2-Channel

 The ratings of this interface are nearly excellent.
 With one instrument input & one microphone input with low-noise is an ideal option for beginners.
 If, however you manage just a few extra bucks from your purchases before and go for the AudioBox iTwo 2×2 would be perfect.
 It comes with one mic input and one more instrument input.